 Today’s patients can enjoy both a range of options and significantly improved long-term results for the replacement of missing teeth.
 Dr. S. Jeremy Tu is a highly trained restorative dentist in North Liberty, IA with years of experience helping patients restore their smiles.
 He offers caring, personalized dental care to meet the needs of each patient.
 We will work with you to give you a unique, natural-looking result.

 A denture or partial denture can restore the loss of several or all of your natural teeth.
 Dr. Tu will create a custom treatment plan to accomplish this.
-It will consider your dental health needs, aesthetic goals, and support your long term oral health.
+It will consider your dental health needs and aesthetic goals, and support your long-term oral health.

 A cosmetic denture is made to blend with your natural appearance and fit comfortably on the gums, giving back the ability to eat and speak normally after tooth loss.

 Dr. Tu specializes in restorative dentistry, and he has the experience to assist you with the replacement of teeth that you may have lost.

 Types of Dentures

 There are two types of dentures.
 A dentist can permanently secure either of them using dental implants for the most natural smile restoration.

 - Partial denture: similar to a dental bridge, a partial denture can replace several missing teeth in a row.

 - Full denture: a full denture will replace a whole arch of teeth.